thebuggenie/caspar/docs/howtos/tutorial-data-objects.md

 ### Id column
 In addition to the different column annotations, we need to tell b2db which field contains the unique identifier for the row, so it knows how to identify the different items, also known as the id column.
-We do this by annotating the property that contains the id with an [`@Id` annotation](../annotations/id.md).
+We did this by annotating the property that contains the id with an [`@Id` annotation](../annotations/id.md).

 When storing new items b2db will automatically assign the id value to th`@Id` annotated property when the object is